providers and Teens Communicating for Health

 Being a PATCH for HOPE Buffalo Teen Educator is an impressive accomplishment to include on college applications and job résumés.

 You will also be compensated for your time.
-You will receive $150 in e-gift cards upon completion of the required trainings, and a $30 e-gift card for attending enrichment meetings and facilitating workshops.
+You will receive $120 in gift cards upon completion of the required trainings, and a $15 gift card for attending enrichment meetings and facilitating workshops.
 Your work hours vary, depending on how many healthcare providers and/or teen workshops you will be facilitating (approximately 2 to 10 hours each month).